“Ugh, where is that document?”

 If you’re like most people, you probably experience one of the above scenarios weekly, if not daily.

-Let’s admit it, managing and sharing documents in Google Drive sucks.
+Let’s admit it, managing and sharing Google Docs in Google Drive sucks.

 Why Document Sharing and Management is So Hard

 There are a lot of reasons why the status quo is broken.
 Let’s dig into the factors that make it difficult:

 There’s no good way to distinguish between documents that are evergreen and those that are ephemeral.
 For example, the file that houses your company values has a different longevity than a project plan for upcoming UX research.
 Aside from seeing when something was last updated, there are limited options for differentiating between different lifespans.

 Currently, there aren’t many ways to communicate the importance of a document; a customer case study is in a different class than a page of notes from a content brainstorm.
 Most document management and sharing platforms offer limited options if you want to mark or pin something as important.
 Even if you star a document, it doesn’t then live in the top of its folder.
 Plus, it’d be nice to add a little more commentary about why I categorize something as important.

 This varies depending on what tools and applications you use, but in general, it can be pretty hard to search for a document or piece of information you need.
 This is further complicated by the fact that you have to remember or randomly guess at the name of the document.

 Furthermore, you can’t search Google Docs from Slack, which is a bummer, given that so many of us spend a lot of time there.

 If someone asks me in Slack to share something with them, I have to leave Slack, go to Drive, search for the doc, get the link/add the person as a collaborator, then go back to Slack to share the link/let them know I added them as a collaborator.
 That’s a lot of steps!